 The overall proposal of this paper is that phonological systems can refer to orthographic information.
 A question that naturally arises is whether other orthographic representations can be referred to in phonology.
 There is evidence from Japanese phonology that OCP(diacritic) may not actually be an isolated example in which phonological constraints refer to orthographic information.
 Based on patterns of loanword adaptation, Ito & Mester (2003a) (pp. 49-50) propose that Japanese prohibits two instances of geminates within a word, and hence OCP(gem) is active.
-Their evidence comes from the observation that gemination in loanword adaptation does not occur twice within a word, as in (2)(a-c); the examples in (d-f) show that word-medial gemination is possible, when there are no other geminable consonants in the word.
+Their evidence comes from the observation that gemination in loanword adaptation does not occur twice within a word, as in (3)(a-c); the examples in (c-e) show that word-medial gemination is possible, when the word-final consonant in the source word is not geminable.
 This constraint OCP(gem) can easily be reformulated as OCP(\supset), where \supset is an orthographic marker for gemination.
 Ito et al. (2017) recently reiterate the argument for OCP(gem) (which should be formalized as OCP(\supset), if the current proposal is on the right track).

-- (2) a. [piketto], [pikketto] 'picket'
+- (3) a. [piketto], [pikketto] 'picket'

 - b. [pikunikku], [pikkunikku] 'picnic'

 - c. [pipetto], [pippetto] 'pipette'

 - d. cf. [pikkoro] 'piccolo'

 - e. cf. [zukkiini] 'zucchini'

 - f. cf. [rokku\phiooru] 'Roquefort'

-Therefore, it may be that phonological constraints referring to orthographic information are not as rare as we think, once we accept the view that orthography can influence phonology in non-trivial ways.
+Therefore, it may be that phonological constraints referring to orthographic information may not be as rare as we think, once we accept the view that phonology and orthography can interact in non-trivial ways.

 This prediction should certainly be tested in languages other than Japanese.
 A possible candidate for an orthography-based constraint outside of Japanese is found in Slovak, in which long vowels are not allowed in adjacent syllables (Kenstowicz & Rubach, 1987).
 In the Slovak writing system, the length of vowels is represented by an acute accent mark on the vowels.
-Slovak may thus have OCP(AcuteAccentMark).
+Slovak may have OCP(AcuteAccentMark).

-Going beyond, can there be a constraint like OCP(umlaut), which prohibits two front rounded vowels?
+Can there be a constraint like OCP(umlaut), which prohibits two front rounded vowels?
 Can there be a constraint like OCP(diareses), which prohibits two non-diphthongal pronunciations of vowel sequences within a morpheme?
 There are likely to be limits on how much orthographic information phonology has access to, and there should be a principled way to impose such a restriction.
-However, it is beyond the scope of this paper to explore and examine the general properties and limitations of the phonology-orthography interaction.
-The problem is that we only know a few cases, including the current case, that involve the interaction between phonology and orthography.
-Only after accumulation of cross-linguistics studies do we understand what kinds of restrictions should be imposed on the orthography-phonology interface.
-It is sincerely hoped that this paper piques other researchers's interests in looking at potential cases of phonological patterns that make reference to orthographic information, which will allow us to uncover some principled restrictions on how much orthographic information phonology can refer to.
+However, it is a beyond the scope of this paper to explore and examine the general properties and limitations of the phonology-orthography interaction.